Only Child (TV series): Production

 The six-part series is a Happy Tramp North production.
 It is written by Bryce Hart and directed by Al Campbell and Holly Walsh.
 The producer is Ursula Haworth and the executive producer is Neil Webster.

 The cast is led by Gregor Fisher and Greg McHugh, which McHugh described working closely with Fisher as a "dream come true".
 McHugh also said the character of Richard is "the closest I have played to myself in terms of a character.
 I sometimes find him a bit annoying.
 Although, people might say that about me who know me."
 The cast includes Forbes Masson, Amy Lennox, Clare Barrett, Robin Laing, Paul Rattray and Jennifer Saunders in a voice role.
 Themes developed in the series include mortality, ageing, parent-child relationships and intergenerational differences.

 The series began filming in Scotland in July 2024.
 Filming locations including Glasgow, Whitecraigs Railway Station and Barrhead.
 Filming on the second series took place in August 2025.

+The series was not renewed for a third series.
+Gregor Fisher revealed he'd been notified of the cancellation on 18 August 2026.